University of Wisconsin Stout | Wisconsin's Polytechnic University

 International Study and Customized Instruction are not included.

 Instructor must give approval.
 (Approvals should only be given if there are vacancies in the class.
 Degree-seeking students have priority.)

 Students will be charged full fees to begin with and student business services audits and manually adjusts the fees.

 The Credit/No Credit (CR/NC) credit option may be elected by students who wish to explore content outside their field of study without jeopardizing their grade point average.
 The appropriate standards for CR/NC will be determined by the instructor of the course.
-The student must file the approval form for the CR/NC option with the Registrar during the course add period.
-The program director must sign the approval form for the CR/NC option.
+The student must file the approval form for the CR/NC option with the Registrar during the course add period (First five days of the quarter or the first ten days of the semester.)
+The program director must sign the CR/NC Approval Form for the CR/NC option.
 Courses for which the CR/NC option is elected may be applied to an undergraduate degree at the option of the program director.